Mudit-Goswami/Reinforcement_Learning_Beginners/README.md

 The followinf repository consists codes for -

-Q-learning using the bellman equation
+1.Q-learning using the bellman equation
-Q-learning using tensorflow
+2.Q-learning using tensorflow
-Policy based agent for Cart pole problem
-Contextual Bandit using tensorflow
+3.Policy based agent for Cart pole problem 4.Contextual Bandit using tensorflow
-Two Arm Bandit
+5.Two Arm Bandit

 Please check the software packages that have to be installed before proceeding. python3.5 and other machine learning tools